onosproject/onos-docs/docs/content/developers/deploy_onos_classic.md

 ```bash
 helm -n micro-onos install onos-classic onosproject/onos-classic
 ```
-On kind you can use the following configuration to create a 3 node worker deployments.
+On kind you can use the following configuration to create a 3 node worker k8s deployment.

 ```bash
 kind: Cluster